radarFudan/Awesome-state-space-models/README.md

 68. ViG: Linear-complexity Visual Sequence Learning with Gated Linear Attention (https://arxiv.org/abs/2405.18425)

+69. The Expressive Capacity of State Space Models: A Formal Language Perspective (https://arxiv.org/abs/2405.17394)

 ## ICLR 2024 submissions

 I try to use the most important 2-3 sentences in the abstract to summarize the paper. (https://openreview.net/group?id=ICLR.cc/2024/Conference)